BluffinMuffin/Protocol/Documentation/BluffinMuffin.Protocol.DataTypes.Options.GameTypeOptions.md

 # GameTypeOptions

-The type of limit the table uses (NoLimit, PotLimit, FixedLimit)
+The type of game the table uses (Community, Draw, Stud)

 ### Command Schema